Cleavers Project

 Galium Aparine goosegrass, sticky willy, catchweed, grip grass, sticky weed, cleavers, soldier’s buttons, sweethearts, sticky bud, velcro plant

-This is an on-going project which will culminate in an exhibition of vessels made from cleavers, either containing or helping spread them.
+This is an on-going project which will culminate in an exhibition of vessels made from cleavers, either containing or helping to spread their abundant seeds.
 Here are some visual snippets from the project so far.